Skip to contents

 • a standard contingency table formed by two categorical variables: a data frame with row names and column names.
 The categories of the first variable are columns and the categories of the second variable are rows.

-• a streched contingency table: a data frame containing at least three columns corresponding, respectively, to (1) the categories of the first variable, (2) the categories of the second varible, (3) the frequency value.
+• a stretched contingency table: a data frame containing at least three columns corresponding, respectively, to (1) the categories of the first variable, (2) the categories of the second variable, (3) the frequency value.
 In this case, you should specify the argument x and y in the function ggballoonplot()

 .